dulvui/simondalvai.org/src/content/blog/godot-movie-maker/index.md

 <img class="blog-image" src="magic-button.webp" alt="A screenshot of Godot's Movie Maker button">

 And here the **magic button**, on the most right, that transforms Godot into Hollywood.
-Just press it and everything you will see on the screen will be saved to the file.
+Just press it and when you run a scene or the game, everything visible on the screen will be saved to the file.
 The file needs to be defined in Project Settings under **Editor>Movie Writer>Movie File**.
 Or add the String **move_file** to the scene's **metadata** as I did in the screenshot below.